Sheaf quantization in Weinstein symplectic manifolds: Abstract

 \section{Abstract}

-Using the microlocal theory of sheaves, we associate a category to each Weinstein manifold.
-By constructing a microlocal specialization functor, we show that exact Lagrangians give objects in our category, and that the category is invariant under Weinstein homotopy.
+Using the microlocal theory of sheaves, we associate a category to a Weinstein manifold equipped with appropriate Maslov data.
+By constructing a microlocal specialization functor, we show that exact Lagrangians give objects in the category, and that the category is invariant under Weinstein homotopy.